rgenge/LaunchHacks-Hackaton-ML/README.md

 ```
 open first_time_installer.ipynb and run it
 ```
-3. The to run the program:
+3. Then to run the program:
 ```
 python3 server.py
 ```